Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 ### Data

-Soon we will create and manipulate data in databases in SQL.
-We will then learn how to create an manipulate this data through a connection with our API built in flask.
+Soon we will create and manipulate data in SQL database.
+We will then learn how to create an manipulate this data through a connection with our API built in Flask.
 Until then, we will hardcode data in our app using data structures we have already learned about.

-Let's represent our data as a list of book instances.
-Each book dictionary should have the keys `id`, `title`, and `description`.
+Let's represent our data as a list of Book instances.
+The Book class should have the attributes `id`, `title`, and `description`.

 We need to make a `Book` class, and then instantiate multiple instances.